General Framework and Error Estimates for ROM-accelerated Fixed Point Iterations: Preliminaries

 or the \textit{Mann iterates}

-which both converges to the unique fixed point under conditions relating the pseudocontraction constants and the relaxation factor $\lambda$ (resp. $\lambda^k$) \citep{Berinde_2007}.
+which both converge to the unique fixed point under conditions relating the pseudocontraction constants and the relaxation factor $\lambda$ (resp.\ $\lambda^k$)~\citep{Berinde_2007}.
 Under the right hypotheses, the averaged operators $G_\lambda$ and $G_{\lambda^k}$ are contractions as well.
-Those iterative schemes arise especially in the context of operator splitting \citep{Liang_Fadili_Peyré_2016}.
-One could also obtain a constant step($\eta$) gradient descent scheme from \eqref{krasno} by taking $G(\mathbf{x}) = \mathbf{x} - \eta \nabla J (\mathbf{x})$, which indeed satisfies the convergence hypotheses in the case of $J$ strongly convex and $\nabla J$ Lipschitz continuous \citep{Jung_2017,Wensing_Slotine_2020}.
+Those iterative schemes arise especially in the context of operator splitting~\citep{Liang_Fadili_Peyré_2016}.
+One could also obtain a constant step ($\gamma$) gradient descent scheme from~\eqref{krasno} by taking $G(\mathbf{x}) = \mathbf{x} - \gamma \nabla J (\mathbf{x})$, which indeed satisfies the convergence hypotheses in the case of $J$ strongly convex and $\nabla J$ Lipschitz continuous~\citep{Jung_2017,Wensing_Slotine_2020}.
 Those techniques are mentioned here because the error propagation analysis performed in the next section could be directly applied to those iterative schemes instead of the Picard scheme, thus making the methodology presented in the following section applicable to a wide range of problems.

-In the case of nonlinear problems where the evaluation of $G$ is obtained itself by an iterative process, or in the case where a data-based surrogate model is used for $G$, the evaluation at a point $G(\mathbf{x})$ will be inexact.
+In the case of nonlinear problems where the evaluation of $G$ is itself obtained by an iterative process, or in the case where a data-based surrogate model is used for $G$, the evaluation at a point $G(\mathbf{x})$ may be inexact.
 Let $G_k:\mathbb{R}^n\to\mathbb{R}^n$ be an approximation of $G$ used at the $k$-th iteration of the iterative process.
 The inexact Picard iterations $\widehat{\mathbf{x}}^k$ are defined as

 starting from an initial datum $\mathbf{x}^0$.

 \begin{hypothesis} At the $k$-th iteration of the inexact fixed point algorithm, the approximation error satisfies

 for some $\delta^k > 0$ depending on $\widehat{\mathbf{x}}^k$. \end{hypothesis}